usc-isi-i2/kgtk/docs/curate/validate.md

 ### Line Check: Long Lines

-Long lines, lines with extra columns, are stripped from input files during validation if `truncate-long-lines=True` (the default) and `--long-line-action=COMPLAIN` (the default).
+Long lines, lines with extra columns, are silently ignored input files during validation if `truncate-long-lines=True` (the default) and `--long-line-action=COMPLAIN` (the default).